jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - **functional coverage**: has every function in the code been called and returned results?
         - **loop coverage**: has every loop in the code been executed under conditions that cause code execution multiple times, only once, and not at all?
         - **statement coverage**: has every line of code been executed during the test?
+    - **Test coverage report**: measures how many of the test cases have been completed; is used to provide test metrics when using test cases

 - 6.2.8 Interface testing
     - Interface testing assesses the performance of modules against the interface specs to ensure that they will work together properly when all the development efforts are complete